dvliman/dvliman/README.md

 Hi there 👋, I am David Liman.

 I am a software engineer with over a decade of experience building backend services.
 I have worked in different industries, from advertising, medical, fintech, and fitness space.

-Want to work together?
-Need help fixing your tech?
-I provide clarity and alignment with the business.
-I am never afraid to dig deep and deliver high-quality and simple solutions.
+My ideal role would involve designing, building, documenting, and maintaining software systems.
+I am happiest when I can alternate high-level and low-level work.
+I believe people do their best thinking when they come together to solve problems, when they are supported, respected, and growing.
+I find bottom-up leadership more appealing.

 ## Location
-I live in Los Angeles, California, and have worked remotely for the past five years.
+I am based in Los Angeles, California but prefer to work as part of a mostly or fully distributed teams.

 ## Work projects
 - [IBM](https://ibm.com/): developer tools.
 [Rational Concert](https://jazz.net/products/rational-team-concert)